Addressing the plasmonic hotspot region by site-specific functionalization of nanostructures†

 Strong electromagnetic fields emerge around resonant plasmonic nanostructures, focusing the light in tiny volumes, usually referred to as hotspots.
-These hotspots are the key regions governing plasmonic applications since they strongly enhance properties or signals arising from the interaction with light.
-For a maximum efficiency, target molecules would be exclusively placed within hotspot regions.
+These hotspots are the key regions governing plasmonic applications since they strongly enhance properties, signals or energies arising from the interaction with light.
+For a maximum efficiency, target molecules or objects would be exclusively placed within hotspot regions.
 Here, we propose a reliable, universal and high-throughput method for the site-specific functionalization of hotspot regions over macroscopic areas.
 We demonstrate the feasibility of the approach using crescent-shaped nanostructures, which can be fabricated using colloidal lithography.
-These structures feature polarization-dependent resonances and strong near-field enhancement at their tips, which we use as target regions for the site-selective functionalization.
-We modify the fabrication process and introduce a defined passivation layer covering the central parts of the gold nanocrescent, which, in turn, selectively uncovers the tips and thus enables a localized functionalization with thiols.
-We demonstrate a successful targeting of the hotspot regions by binding smaller gold nanoparticles and show a targeting efficiency of 90%.
-Finally, we demonstrate the versatility of the method by translating the principle to different nanostructure geometries and architectures.
+These structures feature polarization-dependent resonances and near-field enhancement at their tips, which we use as target regions for the site-selective functionalization.
+We modify the fabrication process and introduce a defined passivation layer covering the central parts of the gold nanocrescent, which, in turn, selectively uncovers the tips and thus enables a localized functionalization with thiol molecules.
+We demonstrate and visualize a successful targeting of the hotspot regions by binding small gold nanoparticles and show a targeting efficiency of 90%.
+Finally, we demonstrate the versatility of the method exemplarily by translating the principle to different nanostructure geometries and architectures.